The Group’s policy on financial risk management is extracted from the Annual Report for the year ended 30 September 2017.

 Interest rate risk

 The Group has both interest bearing assets and interest bearing liabilities.
 Interest bearing assets comprise cash deposits, all of which earn interest at variable rates.
-Interest bearing liabilities comprise the Group’s $8m Working Capital Facility, its long term funding and a property mortgage secure over the Group’s Melbourne facility.
+Interest bearing liabilities comprise the Group’s Working Capital and Acquisition Facilities, and some lease financing.
 The Group has a policy of using the most commercially suitable financing options and exercises control over future interest payments by entering into interest rate hedges when considered appropriate.
 Factors that would be considered are the prevailing interest rates and the level of debt in the business.